 On Light of My World

-Jesus Christ, said to have been born as the sun had taken back its power, born on the day light had been resurrected, said, “You are the salt of the earth, the light of the world,” meaning that each person is helpful to the world and has an irreplaceable existence.
-This is to suggest that humans are like no other, making use of their mutual strong points, and lightly compare as they live.
-Simply in time, humans have been absorbed in even the handling of immediate things, and when their lives end as they confront the world, there is a vivid radiation of light.
+Jesus Christ, is considered to have been born as the sun had regained its power, born on the day light had been resurrected, said, “You are the salt of the earth, the light of the world,” meaning that each person is helpful to the world and has an irreplaceable existence.
+This is to suggest that humans are like no other, making use of their mutual good points, and living brightly together.
+Sometimes, however, humans have been absorbed in even the handling of immediate things, and when putting their life on the line as they confront the world, there is a vivid radiation of light.
 We are perhaps able to call such people artists.

 On Salt of the Blood/Light of My World